5GHz, Cavity, (TE5RI01) + quantum amplifiers

 In the original setting without cavity, with settings of the pump= 6.287 GHz and +0.4dBm gain was around 20 dB at 5 GHz.
 When I connected cavity, I found maximum gain 8 dB was at pump = 6.274 GHz, - 4 dBm.
 So with cavity gain of the TWPA drops by at least 10 dB.
 This may be because of the mismatch between cavity output and TWPA input: we don't have any isolators there currently.

 Also I was able to observe ~8 dB improvement in SNR with TWPA for the resonance peak measurement (see upper plot).

-#15 Updated by Daniil Frolov 8 months ago
+#15 Updated by Daniil Frolov almost 2 years ago

 Just finished measurements with the second TWPA # 600.
 Results are very similar.
 Pump frequency and power is slightly different: 6.317 GHz, -2 dBm for optimal gain around 5 GHz.

 The same problem with low gain when connected to the cavity remains.
 Next run need to add idolators between cavity and TWPA.

 Also see improvement in SNR when TWPA is on, about 8 dB improvement